Johnson’s NI Protocol warning not completely unhelpful, says Mordaunt

 “Unionism treat it as though it is a constitutional issue.
 Most businesses, I think most people, treat it as a pragmatic solution to a problem which needs to be resolved”.

-A UK-EU agreement has not yet been reached, Ms Mordaunt said, echoing the Prime Minister’s assessment after he held further talks with EU leaders on Saturday.
+A UK-EU agreement has not yet been reached, Ms Mordaunt said, echoing the Prime Minister’s assessment that a deal was “by no means done” after he held further talks with EU leaders on Saturday.

 The Commons leader said: “Both sides of the negotiations have said we’re not there yet.
 But those negotiations are still progressing and there are optimistic signs.”